Understanding germline-somatic interactions in cancer.

 Integrating molecular phenotypes to decipher disease mechanisms.

 Genome-wide association studies (GWAS) can tell us where to look for genetic effects on disease, but not how these effects manifest themselves.
-Disentangling the underlying biological mechanisms poses the next great challenge for large-scale genetics.
+Disentangling the underlying biological mechanisms poses the next great challenge for genetic analysis.
 At the same time, population measures of molecular phenotypes such as gene expression and chromatin activity are being collected at an unprecedented rate.
 We aim to develop statistical techniques for integrating molecular data to make sense of GWAS findings.
 Can we identify the disease associated genes and their regulators?
 Can we make concrete statements about causality?
 Can molecular data help us efficiently identify the specific causal mutations?
 Or prioritize targets for drug discovery?
 This work involves methods related to QTL analyses, genetic prediction, and making the most of summary-level GWAS data.

 Inferring trait architecture at genome scale.